s-ol/mmm/root/articles/mmmfs/problem-statement/text$markdown.md

 where they are subject to foreign laws and privacy concerns are intransparently handled by the companies.
 Should the company, for any reason, be unable or unwanting to continue servicing a customer, the data may be irrecoverably lost (or access prevented).

-However this lack of control over data access is not the only problem the application-centric approach induces:
-Another consequence is that interoperability between applications and data formats is hindered.
-Because applications are incentivised to keep customers, they make use of network effects to keep customers locked-in.
-As a result applications tend to accrete features rather then modularise and delegate to other software [P Chiusano].

-This leads to massively complex file formats, such as for example the .docx format commonly used for storing mostly textual data enriched with images and videos on occasion.
-The docx format is in fact an archive that can contain many virtual files internally, such as the images and videos referenced before.
-However this is completely unknown to the operating system, and so users are unable to access the contents in this way.
-As a result, editing an image contained in a word document is far from a trivial task: first the document has to be opened in a word processing application, then the image has to be exported from it and saved in its own, temporary file.
-This file can then be edited and saved back to disk.
-Once updated, the image may be reimported into the .docx document.
-If the word-processing application supports this, the old image may be replaced directly, otherwise the user may have to remove the old image, insert the new one and carefully ensure that the positioning in the document remains intact.

-In fact all of this is unnecessary, since the image had been stored in a compatible format on disk in the first place:
-The system was simply unaware of this because the word document had to be archived into a single file for ease of use by the word processor, and this single file is opaque to the system.

 Data rarely really fits the metaphora of files very well, and even when it does it is rarely exposed to the user that way: